-Some may be asking why early colour?
-Well why not.
+You may be asking why early colour?
+Well its been with us almost half a century, 50 years since colour transmissions and colour TV’s were launched in the UK.
 There are a multitude of sites that have been around in the UK for a long time covering British monochrome 405 TV’s, that area is more than adequately catered for.
-What is severely lacking though are sites promoting early British Colour TV, this is the area I intend to bring you to address that imbalance.
+What was severely lacking was a site promoting early British Colour TV and one that brought all the information together.
+This is the area I intend to bring you to address that imbalance.

 What Can you Expect?

-The TV’s are in the process of being repaired to working order, I hasten to add I prefer to repair rather than rip out all the old components.
-I replace only where necessary, they are no blanket changes.
-I have BRC/Thorn 2000,3000,3500.8500,9000 etc all happily running with many “callins” caps, therefore they are maintained on a fix-on-fail basis.
-You can follow the ups and downs as they are brought back to life in the workshop.
+The TV’s are in the process of being repaired to working order, I hasten to add I prefer to repair rather than restore or rip out all the old components which are still working perfectly well.
+I replace only where necessary, there are no blanket changes.
+I have BRC/Thorn 2000,3000,3500.8500,9000 etc all happily running with minimal repairs.
+They are maintained on a fix-on-fail basis and you can follow the ups and downs as they are brought back to life in the workshop.